Anudha/MLWorkshop/README.md

 In order to take this course, you want to have:
 - Basic Python Skills
-- Interest and curiousity about Machine Learning and Deep Learning
+- Interest and curiosity about Machine Learning and Deep Learning

 ### Technologies